MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

 |Screenshare     |  Visible       |  Display screen as an event host with Organizer or Co-Organizer privileges.       |
 |Image     |  URL, Orientation, Backplate, Visible      |   Direct links to images hosted via SharePoint or HTTPS URLs      |

+## Considerations before starting your event

+* To ensure the event runs smoothly, ensure that you customize and save customizations at least **30 minutes before** the event start time.
+Once someone joins the event, saving customizations is not available.

+> [!TIP]
+> **Who should customize an event?**
+>
+> Anyone who has been invited as a **Co-organizer** can customize an event.
+Do this with
+> caution, knowing that any edits you make will directly alter the Event or Template
+> that event attendees will join.

 ## How to customize an event

 ## Customization flow